datacentricdesign/id5415/collections/_id5415/1-3-labxp.md

 ## Task 4.3 Visualise your Thing Properties on Grafana

-Once you established a first login with Grafana, go back to Bucket.
+Once you have established a first login with Grafana, go back to Bucket.
 At the top of your Thing you should see a button 'Visualise with Grafana'.

 ![Visualize with Grafana](/assets/img/courses/id5415/module1/labxp/4_2_3.png)